emqx/cloud-docs/en_US/faq.md

 ### Which protocol connections are supported?

-EMQ X Cloud deployment only supports MQTT over TLS/SSL, Websockets over TLS/SSL protocol connections.
+EMQ X Cloud deployment only supports MQTT over TLS/SSL, WebSockets over TLS/SSL protocol connections.

 If you need other protocol support, you can submit a [ticket](./feature/tickets.md) or send an email(cloud@emqx.io) to us.